davemeckin/Internet_of_Everything/Putting_it_all_together/Put_Together.md

 import EonChart from './EonChart.js';
 ```

-- then, in the app div, beneath the header, just add the EonChart component using JSX and set the props to our App state object settings:
+- then, in the app div, beneath the heading, just add the EonChart component using JSX and set the props to our App state object settings:

 ```javascript
 <EonChart